CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.1.1 Office Products.md

 #### APP.1.1.A6 Testing new versions of Office products

 New versions of Office products SHOULD be checked for compatibility with established tools (such as document templates, forms) of the institution prior to production.
 For this purpose, test methods for the individual tests (test types, methods and tools) SHOULD be developed and released.
-It SHOULD be made sure that important work equipment works well even with the new software function.
+It SHOULD be ensured that important work equipment also works perfectly with the new software function.
 In case of detected incompatibilities, a migration plan for the affected documents SHOULD be created.

 #### APP.1.1.A7 Installation and configuration of Office products